Madison Township, Armstrong County, Pennsylvania

 Madison Township is a township in Armstrong County, Pennsylvania, United States.
-The population was 826 at the 2020 census, an increase over the fihure of 820 tabulated in 2010.
+The population was 826 at the 2020 census, an increase over the figure of 820 tabulated in 2010.

 History

 The Allegheny River Lock and Dam No. 9 and Bridge between Madison and Mahoning Townships are listed on the National Register of Historic Places.

 Madison Township appears in the 1876 Atlas of Armstrong County, Pennsylvania.
 Its early history is detailed in Robert Walter Smith's 1883 History of Armstrong County.